Fjanks/beancount-importer-volksbank/README.md

+TODO: Replace Unknown:account by Expenses:unknown and Income:unknown depending on the sign.

 # Beancount importer for Volksbank & GLS Bank

 This is an importer for [beancount](https://github.com/beancount/beancount) to convert CSV files exported from the online banking of Volksbank or GLS Bank.